BrianAronson/easyPSID/README.md

 ##Function Overview

-More detailed vignettes for this package are in development, but below is a brief outline of each functions in this package:
+More detailed vignettes for this package are in development, but below is a brief outline of each function in this package:

 - **unzip\_all\_files**: Unzips all files in the supplie directory.
 - **convert\_to\_rds**: Read PSID fixed width files into R and saves output in .rds format.